Resident & Fellow Appointments Policy

 J-1 visas are generally accepted for all medical resident/fellow training programs sponsored by the University at Buffalo.

-• J-1 FICA Exemption — According to the Internal Revenue Service (IRS) — Resident Aliens and Nonresident Aliens are taxed differently; it’s important for you to determine your tax status.
-Refer to the IRS website: https://www.irs.gov/taxtopics/tc851 for help in determining your status.
-Nonresident aliens may be exempt from FICA tax withholdings.
+• J-1 FICA Exemption According to the Internal Revenue Service (IRS) — Resident Aliens and Nonresident Aliens are taxed differently; it’s important for residents to determine their tax status.
+More information is available at: https://www.irs.gov/taxtopics/tc851 Nonresident aliens may be exempt from FICA tax withholdings.
 Resident aliens are not exempt and subject to FICA tax withholdings.

 H-1B Visas

-H-1B visa holders may be accepted for medical foundational residency training programs and all medical fellowship training programs sponsored by the University at Buffalo.
+H-1B visa holders may be accepted for medical foundational residency training programs and all medical fellowship training programs sponsored by the University at Buffalo, with DIO approval.
 Approved medical foundational residency programs will have a combined, limited number cap of 10 H-1B visas, based on institutional resources, and may be offered to exceptional medical residency candidates with approval of the DIO.

 H-1B visas are subject to USCIS regulations, laws and approvals.
 A medical resident or fellow may apply for an H-1B visa if they meet the below requirements: